Schema Markup Example

 4. Content Management System (CMS)

-5. Designer/Agency Experience Level
+5. Designer or Agency Experience Level

-Freelancers typically charge $25–$100/hour.
-Agencies charge $100–$250+/hour.
-You pay for experience, reliability, and accountability.
+Freelancers usually charge $25 to $100 an hour.
+Agencies charge $100 to $250-plus.
+You're paying for experience, reliability, and accountability.

 6. Geographic Location